Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/beacon-of-hope.md

 aliases: ["Beacon of Hope"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-217. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+217. Available in the SRD and the Basic Rules."
 ---
 # Beacon of Hope
 *3rd-level, Abjuration*